dthung99/Advanced_Medical_Robotics_MSc_course/README.md

 This is my project for the 'Advanced Medical Robotics' module of my MSc at King's College London, whose main focus is about control systems.
 I create this repository long after the project finished.
 The codes are somwhat commented, however, the directory structure is not really well formatted.

-The project comprise of a 3 degree-of-freedom planar robot that is built from 3 3D-printed robot arms rotated by Dynamixel XC330-M288-T motors.
+The setup comprises a 3 degree-of-freedom planar robot that is built from 3 3D-printed robot arms rotated by Dynamixel XC330-M288-T motors.
 They are controlled by a OpenRB-150 microcontroller, which is connected with a Raspberry Pi 4 through USB.
 The Raspberry Pi ran on Linux and was programmed through an SSH Shell in VSCode.

 # Aim and Objectives: